Hulvdan/hulvdan.github.io/pages/en.md

 YOUTUBE_X4yfK4Lj8kg

 I worked a bit more in 3D, improved my math skills, and also tried [Raylib](https://www.raylib.com/).
-It's inspired by Attack on Titan.

 <br>